Need Help? Give us a call.

 If that’s the case, Chase’s suite of business bank accounts are some of the best out there.
 Plus, for a limited time, they’re offering an extra $300 bonus for opening a new Chase business checking account with a few additional steps.

 For a first account, Chase Total Business Checking is a strong offering.
-With a very manageable $25 minimum first deposit, there’s a monthly fee of $15 (though $12 if you go paperless—save a tree and $3!), which is waived if you keep $1,500 minimum balance.
+There’s a monthly fee of $15 (though $12 if you go paperless—save a tree and $3!), which is waived if you keep $1,500 minimum balance.
 With 100 monthly fee-free transactions and $5,000 of cash deposits, this suits most small business owners’ needs.

 Open a Chase Total Account Now